 Lately, we have enjoyed reading short stories or poetry aloud; we especially love fairy tales and have collected the works of both the Brothers Grimm and Hans Christian Andersen.
 Perhaps this practice serves some deep need we have to relive our childhood as we would have done by reading stories to our children, had we been blessed with them.
-Possible psychological reasons aside, we have both really enjoyed these fairy tales and have even shared our new hobby with extended family, though I doubt they have enjoyed it as much as we have!
+Possible psychological reasons aside, we have both really enjoyed these fairy tales and have even shared our new hobby with our extended family, though I doubt they have enjoyed it as much as we have!

 There’s something special about these stories.
-In their simple expression of timeless truths, fairy tales mysteriously help me to understand the world around me, with all its joys and disappointments, including the often-troubling experience of infertility.
+In their simple expression of timeless truths, fairy tales help me to understand the world around me, with its joys and disappointments, including the often-troubling experience of infertility.
 I doubt it’s a coincidence that amongst other wise persons, G.K.
 Chesterton (who, along with his wife, Frances, were Catholics who dealt with infertility) appreciated fairy tales.
 He said, “Fairy tales do not tell children that dragons exist.
 Children already know that dragons exist.
 Fairy tales tell children that dragons can be killed.”

 Infertility can seem a bit like a dragon – a ferocious, frightening thing that sometimes seems impossible to overcome.
 And yet, through fairy tales we learn that even the most dreadful beasts are defeated, often through heroic acts of love.
 Interestingly, quite a few fairy tales involve couples like us who long for children.
 Think of Aurora’s parents in Sleeping Beauty, for example – the story says that they “waited and hoped a very long time for a child.”
 Perhaps, as with the stories of barren women from the Old Testament, there is something about infertility that is emblematic of the human experience (and, if I ever happen to pursue an advanced degree in literature, I think I just found my research topic).
 Through these stories of men and women who long for a child, both fairy tales and Scriptures show us that darkness is ultimately overcome by the light of Christ.